 Therefore, many Hyper-V users would choose to use a dedicated utility for better functionality.
-Here I will use AOMEI Cyber Backup, the agentless and free Hyper-V backup software that can schedule automatic backup task of multiple VMs, monitor backup status and cleanup old backups.
-It well compensates for the lack of native backup ways.
+Here I will use AOMEI Cyber Backup, the agentless and free Hyper-V backup software that can schedule automatic backup task of multiple VMs and offer you the following benefits.

 *You can choose to install this VM backup software on either Windows or Linux system.

 ✤3 quick steps to create automatic Hyper-V VMs backup tasks

 Navigate to Source Device > Hyper-V > + Add Hyper-V to add a host, and click … > Bind Device.

 Step 2.
 Create Backup Task

 Navigate to Backup Task > + Create New Task, and specify the Task Name, Backup Type, Device, Target, Schedule on a simple page.

 - Device: select the VMs on the host you want to back up.